-- PANOS London, 2006.
+- PANOS Londres, 2006.
 Whatever the weather: media attitudes towards reporting climate change.
-Available for download at http://www.panos.org.uk/?lid=308
+Disponible pour téléchargement à l’adresse http://www.panos.org.uk/?lid=308

-- International Food Policy Research Institute (IFPRI), 2009.
+- Institut international de recherches sur les politiques alimentaires (IFPRI), 2009.
 Focus 16: Agriculture and Climate Change: An Agenda for Negotiation in Copenhagen. http://www.ifpri.org/sites/default/files/publications/focus16_01.pdf

-- Via Campesina, no date.
-Small scale sustainable farmers are cooling down the earth: background paper. http://viacampesina.org/main_en/index.php?option=com_content&task=view&id=457&Itemid=37
+- Via Campesina, sans date.
+Small scale sustainable farmers are cooling down the earth: background paper. https://viacampesina.org/en/small-scale-sustainable-farmers-are-cooling-down-the-earth/

-- Kirsten Ulsrud, Linda Sygna and Karen O’Brien, 2008.
-More than Rain: Identifying Sustainable Pathways for Climate Adaptation and Poverty Reduction. http://www.srhr-ask-us.org/publication/rain-identifying-sustainable-pathways-climate-adaptation-poverty-reduction/
+- Kirsten Ulsrud, Linda Sygna et Karen O’Brien, 2008.
+More than Rain: Identifying Sustainable Pathways for Climate Adaptation and Poverty Reduction. https://www.srhr-ask-us.org/publication/rain-identifying-sustainable-pathways-climate-adaptation-poverty-reduction/

 - Taking the heat.
 Canadian Foodgrains Bank, parts 1 and 2. http://www.youtube.com/watch?v=4IFBhKb6Kkk and http://www.youtube.com/watch?v=4jA7JRfOGiU&feature=related

-- ACMAD (Africa Centre for Meteorological Applications for Development), based in Niamey, Niger: http://www.acmad.ne/en/homepage.htm
+- ACMAD (Africa Centre for Meteorological Applications for Development), basé à Niamey, au Niger : https://acmad.org/

-- NCAR (the National Center for Atmospheric Research): http://www.ncar.ucar.edu/
+- NCAR (National Center for Atmospheric Research) : https://ncar.ucar.edu/

-- The Southern Africa Development Community Drought Monitoring Centre (SADC-DMC): http://www.sadc.int/dmc/
+- The Southern Africa Development Community Drought Monitoring Centre (SADC-DMC)

 Institutions involved in adaptation initiatives:

-- Faculty of Natural Resources Management and Agriculture, Midland State University (Zimbabwe): www.university-directory.eu/
+- Faculty of Natural Resources Management and Agriculture, Midland State University (Zimbabwe)

 - Initiatives pour un Développement Intégré et Durable (IDID_ONG), Bénin : http://www.ididong.org/

-- Innovations, Environnement Développement en Afrique (IED), Sénégal: http://www.iedafrique.org/
+- Innovations, Environnement et Développement en Afrique (IED), Sénégal : http://www.iedafrique.org/

-- Institute of Resource Assessment (IRA) at U. Dar es Salaam, Tanzania: www.ira.udsm.ac.tz/
+- Institute of Resource Assessment (IRA) at U. Dar es Salaam, Tanzanie : www.ira.udsm.ac.tz/

-- AfricaAdapt: http://www.africa-adapt.net.
-AfricaAdapt is a new platform for learning and sharing knowledge about climate change adaptation.
+- AfricaAdapt: https://www.ids.ac.uk/projects/africaadapt/ AfricaAdapt is a new platform for learning and sharing knowledge about climate change adaptation.
 It is a bilingual pan-African networking initiative, which includes collaborations from IDS, University of Sussex, FARA, ICPAC and ENDA.
 It is a space where broadcasters and others can add information, follow particular projects, and profile their work.
-You can join by following this link: http://www.africa-adapt.net/AA/JoinNetwork.aspx For more on AfricaAdapt, see: http://www.africa-adapt.net/AA/AboutUs.aspx Here is the link to their most recent English Newsletter: http://www.africa-adapt.net/aa/uploads/Resources/b0a26a2fcd624c5d9d2218bc93fd575d_AA_newsletter_1-EN.pdf

 - Contributed by: Vijay Cuddeford, managing editor, Farm Radio International